 There are no distinct neighborhoods, ethnic groups, or other specific groups directly adjacent to the project.
-As a result, the proposed project would not effect, separate, or isolate any distinct neighborhoods, ethnic groups or other specific groups.
+The implementation of the proposed tolling facility would not affect, separate, or isolate any distinct neighborhoods, ethnic groups or other specific groups.

 Executive Order 13166 on Limited English Proficiency (LEP) calls for all agencies to ensure that their federally conducted programs and activities are meaningfully accessible to LEP individuals.
 Census block group data was obtained from the U.S. Census Bureau Census 2000 database.
 According to this information the "Ability to Speak English" for the population five years and over indicates 1.5% of the population within the census block groups along the project corridor speaks English "Not Well" or "Not at All."
-Table 8 contains the percent LEP population for each census block group in the project limits.
+Table 3-6 contains the percent LEP population for each census block group in the project limits.
 In a windshield survey along the project corridor, English was observed on billboards and signs.
-An opportunity was provided for individuals to request an interpreter for the public meetings.
+An opportunity was provided for individuals to request an interpreter for the public meetings and hearings.
 None of the LEP populations would be discriminated against as a result of the proposed project.
 Reasonable steps would continue to be taken to ensure that such person have meaningful access to the programs, services, and information that TxDOT provides.
 Therefore, the requirements of Executive Order 13166 appear to be satisfied.